Water Filtration System Maintenance Tips and Tricks

 - If you have a reverse osmosis system, “purge” the water from your tank by allowing it to run for a couple of hours

 Watch this video to learn how to replace your under sink water filters

 How to Change a Whole Home System’s Filter

-Whole home filtration systems are great for homes that have an influx of sediment in their water and it’s causing major damage internally to the home’s pipes and slowing down appliances.
-Like the under sink units, the easiest water filtration system maintenance you can perform is replacing the filter every 6 months.
-Our EPWHE whole home filtration system has a closed sump with a lid that uses 2 latches to close.
+Whole home filtration systems are great for homes that have an influx of sediment in their water and it’s causing damage internally to the home’s pipes and slowing down water-using appliances.
+Like the under sink units, the easiest water filtration system maintenance you can perform is replacing the filter regularly.
+Our BRWEFS whole home filtration system has a closed sump with a lid that uses 2 latches to close.
 Here’s how you can change this whole home system’s filter:

-Unsnap the lid by pulling the latches in opposite directions — do not remove the clamp halves
+Over a sink or waterproof surface, unsnap the lid clamp by pulling the latches in opposite directions — do not remove the clamp halves

 Detach the lid and remove the used filter cartridge from the sump